ucsdcmst2/uaf-docs/source/condor.md

-# Using the HTCondor Batch Submission System
+# Using the HTCondor Batch Submission System (WIP)